stallah/stallah/README.md

 - 👋 Hi, I’m @stallah
 - 👀 I’m interested in gaining experience in the Computer Science workfield.
-- 🌱 I’m currently learning Data Structures and Algoritm with Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.. smita.tallah@gmail.com